Staré Město (Šumperk District): Sights

 The most important historical monuments are the Church of Saint Anne and the town hall.
 Other sights include preserved burger houses or a fountain with a statue of Neptune on the town square from the turn of the 18th and 19th centuries.

 The town hall was built in the late Renaissance style in 1619 and reconstructed after fires in 1725 and 1825.
 It has a 35 m high tower, originally with a guard function.
 Today the tower serves as an observation tower.

 The Church of Saint Anne dates from 1618.
 The 48.5 m high tower was added in 1657–1662.
-Entrance gate and both side chapels were added in the 19th century.
+The entrance gate and both side chapels were added in the 19th century.

-A technical monument are remnants of the military fortifications from 1935–1938.
+A technical monument are remnants of the military fortifications from the period 1935–1938.
 An educational trail leads through this so-called "Staré Město Fortress Area".
 A museum is situated in the former military base, which also preserves the abandoned interwar forts.